michimussato/OpenStudioLandscapes/wiki/README.md

 ## Configure Features

-By default, these Features (among others) are enabled and will be displayed in the Dagster node graph:
+By default, these Features (among others) are enabled and will be displayed in the Dagster node graph (provided they are installed):

 - [OpenStudioLandscapes-Ayon](https://github.com/michimussato/OpenStudioLandscapes-Ayon)
 - [OpenStudioLandscapes-Dagster](https://github.com/michimussato/OpenStudioLandscapes-Dagster)